DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 **This is nothing,** he thought, almost embarrassed by the calm that came with it.

-*Not nothing,* RAE said—private, patient, using the spoon and the bone behind his ear at once. *Your pulse is up two.
+*Not nothing,* RAE said - private, patient, using the spoon and the bone behind his ear at once. *Your pulse is up two.
 That is Invest without spectacle.
 The field prefers this.*

 Jason didn’t answer.
-He watched the surface smooth—a small patch of order coaxed into being and then left to be itself.
+He watched the surface smooth - a small patch of order coaxed into being and then left to be itself.

 He passed the spoon back.
 Lina’s father gave the minimal nod that meant approval and goodbye.